-I use Income School Project 24 to set up my blogs.
-By following their 60 steps to a profitable site, anyone can start blogging and be in a position to make about $1,000 a month.
+I use these SEO tips and tricks to set up my blogs.
+By following their 60 steps to a profitable site, anyone can start blogging and be in a position to make about $1,000 a month with Ezoic Ads technology or affiliate links.
 You should check it out.
 It is part of the reason why I’m getting success in blogging $4,000.

 Amazon Earnings In 2020

 Amazon Earnings In 2021

 Check this detailed Project 24 Course by Income School review for more details.

 Considering that I’m blogging part-time, I strive to learn new things each day to impart my dedicated readers with optimal value.

 Today I’ll share with you the fundamentals of not only starting but also monetizing a blog.
 But first, let’s first understand what a blog is.

 In simple terms, a blog is a regularly-updated website with published niche-specific content (what we call posts).

 I can also say that a blog is more like a public digital journal that you use to talk about your passion, interests, and exploits.